hailelagi/hailelagi.com/content/writing/legos.md

 end
 ```

-The `ex_vec` library has two backends `ExVec.Array` which is a thin wrapper around [`:array`](https://www.erlang.org/doc/man/array.html) and `ExVec.Vector` which is a NIF wrapper that
-implements what an array might look like in elixir by defining:
+The `ex_vec` library has two backends `ExVec.Array` which is a thin wrapper around [`:array`](https://www.erlang.org/doc/man/array.html) and `ExVec.Vector` which is a NIF wrapper that leverages rustler's `Encoder` and `Decoder` to encode an elixir `List` as a `Vec` then implementing interfaces for what an array might look like in elixir by defining:

 1. The `Access` behaviour
-2. A protocol implementation of `Enumerable` and `Collectable`
+2. A protocol implementation of `Enumerable`

 By implementing these specifications we can safely use things from stdlib like `Enum` and even `Stream` and just like that in any other elixir project
 and letting the client choose the backend while keep the macro's syntax: